Relintai/pandemonium_engine_docs/engine_development/cpp/binding_to_external_libraries.md

 ```

 If you want to add custom compiler flags when building your module, you need to clone
-`env` first, so it won't add those flags to whole Godot build (which can cause errors).
+`env` first, so it won't add those flags to whole Pandemonium build (which can cause errors).
 Example `SCsub` with custom flags:

 ```